DataDog/documentation/content/en/real_user_monitoring/dashboards/user_sessions_dashboard.md

 ## Overview

-The sessions dashboard provides insights about your user sessions, user demographics, and application usage.
+The [sessions dashboard][1] provides insights about your user sessions, user demographics, and application usage.

 It shows: